wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 0.5.5 =
+* Video thumbnails are now found at the time the post is saved

 = 0.5.4 =
 * Video thumbnails can be retrieved for a specific post ID by passing a parameter to the `video_thumbnail()` or `get_video_thumbnail()` function.
 For example: `<?php $id = 25; $thumbnail = get_video_thumbnail($id); if($thumbnail!=null) echo $thumbnail; ?>`